 About me

 Hi, I’m Madison!
 I’m a PhD Candidate in Macro Organizational Behavior at the Stanford Graduate School of Business.
-My research explores how the way we understand the world and tell stories about it impacts our ability to organize well.
+My research explores how the way we causally understand the world impacts our ability to form effective strategies and reach collective agreement.

 I’m a computational and mathematical modeler, and I also use natural language processing and other computational methods to identify understandings and narratives in text data.
 Prior to graduate school, I received my bachelor’s degree in Economics from Harvard and spent several years working in consulting, technology, and people analytics research.